fortinet-solutions-cse/sfc-fgt/README.md

-NFV Fortigate with SFC demo
+Fortigate VNF in SFC demo
 ===========================